 To boot, McCaffrey is the second-youngest player among all running backs in the draft.
 Astonishingly, McCaffrey won’t turn 21-years-old until a month after the NFL Draft.
 Only Joe Mixon is younger than McCaffrey in the 2017 running back class.

-Ultimately, McCaffrey’s patience, field vision, and ability to create regardless of offensive scheme or defensive personnel are traits that set him apart from a list of great college backs.
-As a rusher, receiver, and returner, McCaffrey is a tremendous playmaker and a future PPR monster in fantasy football if he lands on a team with a forward-thinking view of the position.
+Ultimately, McCaffrey’s patience, vision, and ability to create regardless of offensive scheme or defensive personnel are traits that set him apart from a list of great college backs.
+As a rusher and receiver, McCaffrey is a tremendous playmaker and a future PPR monster in fantasy football if he lands on a team that correctly features him as a receiver.